The primary class we offer is: Antennas for Tactical Operators.

-Antennas for Tactical Operators is an intensive 45-hour course including lecture, lab work, and much hands-on construction.
+Antennas for Tactical Operators is an intensive, week-long, 45-hour course including lecture, lab work, and much hands-on construction.
 The class culminates with a comprehensive field exercise.
 Our primary focus is UHF SATCOM and LOS, although other bands will be discussed.
 Antennas for Tactical Operators is comprised of three modules:

 radiation, polarization, multipath

 natural and man-made noise

 balance and decoupling